-There are specialized forms of AbstractAsyncEvent, AsyncEvent, AsyncLong-Event, and AsyncObjectEvent, for event that are stateless, carry a long payload, and carry an Object payload respectively.
-They are matched by specialized forms of AbstractAsyncEventHandler, AsyncEventHandler, AsyncLongEventHandler, and AsyncObjectEventHandler.
-Most external events are stateless, but sometimes it is helpful to be able to receive some information about the event or event pass some data with it.
+There are specialized forms of AbstractAsyncEvent: AsyncEvent, AsyncLong-Event, and AsyncObjectEvent for events that are stateless, carry a long payload, and carry an Object payload, respectively.
+They are matched by specialized forms of AbstractAsyncEventHandler: AsyncEventHandler, AsyncLongEventHandler, and AsyncObjectEventHandler.
+Most external events are stateless, but sometimes it is helpful to be able to receive some information about the event or pass some data with the event.
 The Long and Object variants enable this and the new POSIXRealtimeSignal takes advantage of it.